cblevins/sp23-dig-stud/_modules/audio-editing-2.md

 ## Your building blocks

 - If you haven't done so already, make a new folder inside your `tutorials` class folder and name the folder `audio-editing`.
-- Download the .zip file posted to the `#in-class` Slack channel according to your group number:
+- Download the .zip file posted to the `#in-class` Slack channel by Prof. Blevins according to your group number:
 	- Groups 1 & 2: `files-01`
 	- Groups 3 & 4: `files-02`
 	- Groups 5 & 6: `files-03`